jlanga/ht_quant/README.md

 # Macro-scale Host Transcriptomics Bioinformatics
 This is the repository containing bioinformatic code for macro-scale host transcriptomic data processing.
 This repository contains all the required information to reproduce the pipeline in any Unix-based environment with a [Conda](https://docs.conda.io/en/latest/) installation.
-The pipeline is built on [Snakemake](https://snakemake.readthedocs.io/en/stable/), and manages dependencies using conda (or mamba) for reproducibility and deployability.
+The pipeline is built in [Snakemake](https://snakemake.readthedocs.io/en/stable/), and manages dependencies using conda (or mamba) for reproducibility and deployability.

 ## What this pipeline requires